Ketamine has the potential to be highly addictive because of its mood-altering properties.

-Inpatient treatment programs monitor the often dangerous ketamine detox process, as well as help treat the long term psychological issues from chronic ketamine use.
+Inpatient treatment programs monitor the often dangerous ketamine detox process, and in addition, they help treat the long term psychological issues from chronic use.
 If these issues are not addressed, the user often relapses back to ketamine use — the more well-rounded the treatment program, the better chances the user has for sustained sobriety.

 What does ketamine do to you?

 Long-term chronic ketamine use has a devastating impact on the mind.
-As such, it is crucial to address the psychological issues that were the cause of ketamine abuse or were amplified by it.
+Therefore, it is crucial to address the psychological issues that were the cause of abuse.
 Full recovery is possible, and ketamine addiction is best overcome in an inpatient treatment facility.

-Residential rehabs often have more diverse services available, enabling the counsellors to tailor the program for the specific ketamine user.
-Many factors determine the treatment for ketamine abuse, including the person’s age, gender, the scope of drug abuse, underlying mental health disorders, co-occurring drug use and length of time involved in drug use.
+Residential rehabs often have more diverse services available, enabling the counsellors to tailor the specific ketamine user program.
+Many factors determine the treatment for ketamine abuse: the person’s age, gender, the scope of drug abuse, underlying mental health disorders, co-occurring drug use, and length of time involved in drug use.